Digital Product Passports

 - Share best practices and training across supply chains.

-- DPP becomes a standard requirement for placing products on the EU market.
+- 2030: Expansion to 30+ product groups.
+DPPs become a standard condition for placing products on the EU market.

 Passports in textiles can carry data on fibre composition, dyeing processes, and care instructions.
-This information is crucial because most textiles are blends that are difficult to recycle without knowing what’s inside.
+This information is crucial to the industry because most textiles are blends that are difficult to recycle without knowing what’s inside.

 Use cases and opportunities:

-- Sorting for recycling: QR codes on garments let recyclers instantly know if a shirt is 100% cotton (recyclable) or a polyester blend (requires chemical recycling).
+- Sorting for recycling: QR codes on garments let recyclers in the industry instantly know if a shirt is 100% cotton (recyclable) or a polyester blend (requires chemical recycling).

-- Consumer transparency: Shoppers can scan tags to see supply chain details (origin of cotton, water footprint).
+- Consumer transparency: Shoppers in the industry can scan tags to see supply chain details (origin of cotton, water footprint).

 - Resale markets: Platforms can verify authenticity and material quality before accepting second-hand items.